Bird watching Vasterbotten

 Guided tours as described.

-If you wish to stay for a full week then we DO offer extra day tours.
+If you wish to stay for a full week then we may offer extra evening tours.

 You may wish to book a trip on our boat to visit the islands in the lake and view birds out on the lake.
 Ducks, geese, gulls, terns, waders and raptors are ever present.
 Trip costs, departure times and duration can be agreed during your stay with us.
 This affords the best opportunity to encounter Beaver (sometimes on land but usually swimming in the lake).